 - Title Company either pays a set amount of money per month or % of Title Premium back to the real estate brokerage.
 Title Company doesn’t keep all their fees.

-- Less money available to hire a sales team.
+- Less money is available to hire a sales team.
 The real estate broker is the Title sales rep.

 - Possibly paints a picture your Title Company only works with that brokerage.
 Could hinder your ability to capture other business.